Mr-blues-bits/Arch-bits/README.md

 # Arch-bits work in progress. possible errors

+Script is not working properly with btrfs atm. works fine with ext3, ext4 file system.

+will add support for btrfs soon :)

 This script has no disk formating commands. use cfdisk to partition your hard disk.